We have “OPS Cops”.

 - All fees must be paid in full before receiving the signed MV3001 form

-The MV3001 form is the document that verifies a student has fulfilled the classroom requirements, and is 15 1/2 years of age or older.
-You can obtain it from one of our office staff.
+The MV3001 form is the document that verifies a student has fulfilled the 30 hour curriculum, and is 15 years of age or older.
 The MV3001 form must be signed by a Law Dogs Driving School representative before going to the local DMV.
-Students can NOT get the signed MV 3001 form prior to the start of their classroom session per state statutes.
+Students can NOT get the signed MV3001 form prior to the start of their classroom session per state statutes.
 You will receive the MV3001 form electrically upon completion of the 30 hour course.

-You will be armed with all the information you need by taking our 30 hour classroom course.
+You will be armed with all the information you need by taking our 30 hour classroom or On-Line course.

 If you would like to obtain an Instruction Permit prior to the classroom course, we highly recommend reading the Wisconsin Motorists Handbook.
 This handbook contains the information needed to successfully pass the Instruction Permit exam.
 The Wisconsin Motorist Handbook is available online to read or you may download the e-handbook from the DMV website.

-Students need a ceritified copy of their birth certificate, social security card, and a Third piece of Documentation with their name and address printed on it... and a completed MV3001 form.
+Students need a certified copy of their birth certificate, social security card, and a Third piece of Documentation with their name and address printed on it... and a completed MV3001 form.
 If you do not have a social security card, you will need your social security number and a second form of ID.
-The DMV will charge you $35 for the Instruction Permit.
+The DMV will charge you a fee for the Instruction Permit.

 You need to log into Schedule2drive to cancel it.
 As long as you do this within 12 hours of your scheduled drive, you will not incur the cancellation fee of $50.

 Visit any Wisconsin DMV office, or go online to:http://www.dot.state.wi.us/drivers/drivers/schedule.htm

 You can schedule your test approximately 11 weeks prior to your desired test date.

-You can take your road test with the DMV when you have reached the following requirements:
+You can take your road test with the DMV or road test waiver, when you have reached the following requirements: